Methods of Choosing Output

 For more information about AAC devices, see this article on communication devices with assistive technology.

-All About Augmentative Communication Devices
+This post is part of the series: All About Augmentative Communication Devices

 Augmentative communication devices can be extremely for many nonverbal or minimally verbal children.
 This series will include information about these devices (also called augmentative and alternative communication or AAC devices), as well as how to choose one effectively.